 Carlos Slim Center for Health Research at the Broad Institute

-In 2010, the Carlos Slim Foundation through the Carlos Slim Health Institute and the Broad Institute came together to launch the Carlos Slim Center for Health Research at the Broad Institute.
+In 2010, the Carlos Slim Foundation and the Broad Institute came together to launch the Carlos Slim Center for Health Research at the Broad Institute.
 This unprecedented partnership aims to ensure that Latin Americans benefit from the genomic revolution by:

 - Promoting wider access to genomic medicine in Mexico and Latin America by supporting discovery programs that focus on health problems with particular relevance to the region, and leverage its unique population genetics.